Magistrates Court Guide

 Lunch break if case not heard beforehand

-The court will usually break at 1pm for lunch for about an hour.
+The court will usually break at 1pm for lunch for approximately an hour.
 If your case has not been heard before this, you will be permitted to leave the court and will be told a time at which you will be expected to return.

 Entering the courtroom